Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 ### Problem Statement
 _(approx. 1 paragraph)_

-In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).
+The problem is to use the existing dataset of whale fluke images to build an understanding of each whales unique characteristics of their tails.
+By using this understanding we should then be able to take a new picture of a whale fluke and determine whether it matches a previously seen whale or whether it is a new whale.
+This problem is an image recognition challenge

+*detailed description of problem to be solved and give one relevant solution *describe the problem so its quantifiable (maths or logical terms) *measurable
+*replicable (occurs more than once)

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_

-In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.
+*what is dataset
+*how does it relate to the problem, and why it should be used *how it was obtained
+*characteristics of the dataset
+*how the dataset will be used in the project

 ### Solution Statement
 _(approx. 1 paragraph)_